CIVICs Locations

 The most promising candidate vaccines will advance to clinical trials conducted by the Clinical Cores.
 The Vaccine Manufacturing and Toxicology Core will work with the Vaccine Centers to develop and manufacture the vaccine candidates for clinical testing.
 Vaccine candidates will first be evaluated for safety and immunogenicity in small Phase 1 clinical trials conducted among healthy adult participants.
 Successful vaccine candidates may eventually be advanced to larger Phase 2 clinical trials in healthy adults, or in specific age groups or at-risk populations.

-The CIVICs Statisitical, Data Management, and Coordination Center (SDMCC) will provide assistance in designing statistically sound preclinical experiments and clinical trials.
-The SDMCC will also perform data analyses, make results available across the CIVICs program, ensure that CIVICs data is available in publicly accessible databases, and provide a public portal for communication to the scientific community and general public about CIVICs program goals and accomplishments.
+The CIVICs Statistical, Data Management, and Coordination Center (SDMCC) provides assistance in designing statistically sound clinical trials.
+The SDMCC also performs clinical data analyses, curates pre-clinical data generated by the Vaccine Centers to ensure that results are available across the CIVICs program and deposited in publicly accessible databases, and provides a public portal for communication to the scientific community and general public about CIVICs program goals and accomplishments.

 Locations